Localization of scalar field on the brane-world by coupling with gravity: The Method

-where $\Lambda$ is some constant such that $\hat{R}=4\Lambda$.
-In the case of an AdS$_4$ brane cosmology, $\Lambda$ is negative, while for a dS$_4$ brane cosmology, it is positive.
-And a Minkowski spacetime corresponds to the case $\Lambda=0$.
-The braneworld which holds an five-dimensional (asymptotic) de Sitter (dS$_{5}$) spacetime or (asymptotic) Anti-de Sitter (AdS$_{5}$) spacetime at infinity suggests that the scalar curvature $R$ satisfies
+where $\Lambda_4$ is some constant such that 4D scalar curvature $\hat{R}_4=4\Lambda_4$.
+In the case of an AdS$_4$ brane cosmology, $\Lambda_4$ is negative, while for a dS$_4$ brane cosmology, it is positive.
+And a Minkowski spacetime corresponds to the case $\Lambda_4=0$.
+The braneworld which holds a 5D spacetime of asymptotically constant scalar curvature at infinity suggests that the scalar curvature $R$ satisfies